-- 1. Non-legislative policy measures should be adopted to achieve the objective of opening procurement markets internationally; - 2.
-Any measures should incorporate an effective mechanism to prevent the EU from arbitrarily excluding third-country goods and services from its procurement market and to ensure legal stability and predictability for businesses; and - 3.
-Any measures should contain clear and transparent criteria for the scope and conditions of their application based on an appropriate and balanced analysis. - 4.
-The authorities of the EU and its Member States should increase their efforts to facilitate better access to the respective public procurement markets. - 5.
-The authorities of the EU and its Member States should make more information available in English.
-The BRT requests the use of English when submitting tender proposals to be allowed or at least partially allowed, especially for the technical specifications and communication. - < Recent Progress > There has been little progress.
+- 1. Non-legislative policy measures should be pursued in order to achieve the objective of opening procurement markets internationally; - 2.
+An effective mechanism to prevent the EU from arbitrarily excluding third-country goods and services from its procurement market and to ensure legal stability and predictability for businesses should be incorporated into the legislation; - Clear and transparent criteria for the scope and conditions of the application of the legislation based on an appropriate and balanced analysis should be included in the legislation. - 4.
+Furthermore, the authorities of the EU and its Member States should increase their efforts to facilitate better access to the respective public procurement markets.
+In particular: - The authorities of the EU and its Member States should make more information available in English. - The use of English when submitting tender proposals should be allowed or at least partially allowed, especially for the technical specifications and communication. - < Recent Progress > There has been some progress.

-< Background > The reform of the legislative framework of public procurement is one of the twelve priority actions set out in the Single Market Act adopted in April 2011.
-Although the European Commission has stated in its Work Programme 2015 its intention to withdraw and modify a proposal for a Regulation on the access of third-country goods and services to the EU public procurement market (COM (2012) 124), it still intends to establish legislative rules on the access of third countries goods and services to the EU's internal market in public procurement and procedures supporting negotiations on the access of the EU good and services to the public procurement markets of third countries.
-The BRT has a serious concern about such legislation that would enable the EU to close its market unilaterally.
-The BRT is concerned because, by exercising such unilateral measures, the EU could send a signal to its trading partners that the EU is closing its procurement market discreetly, which could trigger a chain reaction of protectionist measures all over the world.
-Should it happen, the EU's intention and objective of opening public procurement markets internationally would not be achieved.
+The reform of the legislative framework of public procurement is one of the twelve priority actions set out in the Single Market Act adopted in April 2011.
+As part of this reform programme, the European Commission announced on 31 March 2012 a proposal for a Regulation on the access of third-country goods and services to Union's internal market in public procurement and procedures supporting negotiations on the access of Union goods and services to the public procurement markets of third countries (COM(2012) 124).
+This initial proposal was opposed by several Member States because the possibility to close the EU public procurement market was perceived as discriminatory measures.

+The European Commission published on 29 January 2016 an amended proposal (COM(2016) 34).
+In the amended proposal, the possibility to close its market has been replaced by price penalties called "price adjustment measures".

+The BRT appreciates that the EU has dropped its original idea of closing its marketunilaterally.
+The BRT is still concerned, however, that the EU's possible actions could trigger a chain reaction of protectionist measures all over the world.

+Should it happen, the EU's intention and objective of opening up international public procurement markets would not be achieved.

+The BRT welcomes the new initiative that Tenders Electronic Daily (TED) database covering public procurement opportunities in the EU is now equipped with a free translation tool.
+It is a step forward to mitigate language constraints.